homanchou/xr/book/08-User Joined-Moved-Left-Events.md

       "position" => [Enum.random(-10..10), 0.1, Enum.random(-10..10)]
     })
 ```
-We'd like to re-use common component names if they represent the same idea, so we are re-using the "position" component.
+We'd like to re-use common component names since we'll have a suite of systems that are listening for particular component names.
 We also need to be able to somehow tag (aka label) this entity as a "spawn_point".
 Since the entity itself is just an id with no other information, all data is stored in some kind of component so we added a "spawn_point" tag just so we can find this entity later by one of its component names.

 The spawn_point for now is just a random point in 3D space between -10 and 10 on the x and z axis and slightly above y = 0 which is a common place to put the floor.
 We may change this later for multi-leveled rooms.

-Let's add some convenience functions for finding entities that have a particular component or component equal to a value.
+In order to find a particular entity that has a particular component, or a particular component that matches a particular value let's define some additional helper functions in `rooms.ex`

 ```elixir
   def find_entities_having_component(room_id, component_name, component_value) do